Vhonani-AI/Bright-Coffee-Shop-Sales-Analysis/README.md

 - Data cleaning and preparation
 - Exploratory data analysis (EDA)
 - SQL querying (aggregations, CASE statements, grouping)
-- Data storytelling
+- Data visualisation
-- Business insight generation
+- Business insights
 - Project planning and workflow structuring

 ### Conclusion

-This project demonstrates the ability to transform raw transactional data into meaningful insights that support business decision-making.
-It highlights both technical and analytical capabilities, including structured problem-solving, data interpretation, and clear communication of findings.
+This project shows how raw data can be transformed into useful insights.
+It demonstrates my ability to clean data, analyse trends, and present findings in a clear and structured way.

+It also highlights my growing skills in SQL, data analysis, and problem-solving, and my ability to connect data insights to real business decisions.